jfeng530/rock-shop-frontend/README.md

   ### Features
   - View, sort and filter rocks by category, price, rating and rarity
   - Create an account with a unique username and password along with log-in/log-out functionality
-  - Add and remove items to a cart where it will be saved and stored in backend
+  - Add and remove items to a cart where they will be saved and stored in backend
-  - On log-in, user's most recent cart (along with its items) will be loaded and rendered
+  - Upon logging in, the user's most recent cart (along with its items) will be loaded and rendered
   - View previous purchases (with items, price and total)
-  - Edit, update and delete user account information
+  - Edit, update, and delete user account information

   ### Challenges
   - Figuring out how the classes in the back-end will interact with one another to form a fully functioning e-commerce application
     - Individual cart items became a "joiner-class" (`Purchase`), joining the `Rock` class and the `Order` class
     - Every time an item is added to a cart, a `Purchase` instance is created with the specific `Rock` and the current `Order` (cart)
   - Rendering the current cart associated to user when user logs in
-    - Using [JWT](https://www.jwt.io/) and [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers), token, user information and cart information is sent to the front-end to render the correct user along with their current cart
+    - Using [JWT](https://www.jwt.io/) and [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers), token, user information, and cart information is sent to the front-end to render the correct user along with their current cart

   ### Technologies and Frameworks
   #### Front-End